 These 40-foot-long whale sharks are filter feeders that cruise the coast of Mexico feeding off eggs and other tiny organisms.
 Swimming with them leaves you nothing to fear as they have about as much interest in chomping your arm as they do a baseball.
 During the height of summer, they’re best found in Isla Mujeres near the Yucatan where Pro Dive Mexico takes guests on trips 20 miles out into the Caribbean.
 The rest of the year, head to Cabo San Lucas where the Esperanza resort runs full-day snorkeling trips to La Paz to swim in its feeding grounds.

-In Hawaii, you’re seeing allll the sharks, though the ones we mentioned above are the ones you’re pretty much guaranteed to see if you spend long enough underwater.
-The Turtle Bay Resort on the north shore of Oahu runs a daylong cage-diving adventure for $96, during which you’ll bask in the Hawaiian sun between dips in the cage.
-Underwater, sharks will come right up and say hello from behind a set of big, metal bars.
+In Hawaii, you’re likely to see dozens of shark species, though the ones listed above are near guarantees if you spend enough time in the water.
+The Turtle Bay Resort on the north shore of Oahu runs one-day cage-diving adventures for around $100, during which time you’ll bask in the Hawaiian sun while you’re not watching the sharks.
+Underwater, sharks will come right up and say hello from behind a set of big, metal bars — shark diving at its safest.
 You might also spot green sea turtles and humpback whales if you go between November and May.

 Cape Town, South Africa